Illegal Workplace Sexual Harassment Is Common. Fight Back.

-- Physically threatening or humiliating
+- Felt physically threatening or humiliating

-- Unreasonably interfered with work performance
+- Unreasonably interfered with your work performance

 - Affected your psychological well-being

 Second, if it is safe and realistic, consider talking informally with the person who was abusive.
-He may sincerely apologize and stop the offensive conduct.
+He /she may sincerely apologize and stop the offensive conduct.

-Sixth, you have 90 days from the date of the letter to file in federal court.
+Finally, it is import to remember that you have 90 days from the date of the letter to file in federal court.

 What Are the Possible Damages?